-If the Quality Improvement Organization has turned down your appeal, and you stay in the hospital after your planned discharge date, then you can make a Level 2 Appeal.
+If the Quality Improvement Organization has turned down your appeal and you stay in the hospital after your planned discharge date, then you can make a Level 2 Appeal.
 During a Level 2 Appeal, you ask the Quality Improvement Organization to take another look at the decision they made on your first appeal.
+If they turn down your Level 2 Appeal, you may have to pay the full cost for your stay after your planned discharge date.

-Here are the steps for Level 2 of the appeals process:
+Here are the steps for Level 2 of the appeal process: